-All higher education providers registered with the Office for Students (OfS)
+All higher education providers registered with the Office for Students (OfS) must have a student protection plan in place.

 Current and prospective students enrol on one of our courses and, subject to our Terms and Conditions, should be able to complete the course as advertised.
 Our Student Protection Plan sets out what you can expect to happen if one of our courses, or our institution, should close.
-The purpose of a plan is to ensure that you are able to continue and complete your studies, or can be compensated if this
+The purpose of a plan is to ensure that you are able to continue and complete your studies, or can be compensated if this is not possible.